Accelerated Degree in Communication (BA/BS + MS)

-Both incoming freshman and current students are able to apply for this program.
+Incoming freshman and current students are eligible to apply for either the Bachelor of Arts (BA) or the Bachelor of Science (BS) and Master of Science (MS) accelerated degree programs.
 Students who are already matriculated may apply after completing a minimum of 90 credits but no more than 120 credits.
 Students who are accepted will take graduate level courses in their fourth and fifth years.